euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

 *NPY* [NPY]_ is a simple plain serialization format for numpy.
 It is considered somewhat of a gold standard for the serialization.
 One of its advantages is that it is very, very lightweight.
-The format specification is simple and can easily be digested withing an hour.
+The format specification is simple and can easily be digested within an hour.
 In essence it simply contains the ndarray metadata and the serialized data block.
 The metadata amounts to the ``dtype``, the ``order`` and the ``shape`` or the array.
 The main drawback is that it is a plain serialization format and does not support compression.